abmmhasan/JsonDispatch/README.md

     }
     ```

-### `_property`
+### `_properties`

 This actually holds identity/property of groups inside data.
-Key-value pair is parsable as like `_ref` but the value section have several things in it.
+Key-value pair is parsable as like `_references` but the value section have several things in it.

 | Name   | Type |      Hint/Example       |
 |:----:|:----:| :--- |